1. Introduction: Why Gaskets and Seals Matter

 3.1 Gaskets

-Gaskets are primarily used for static sealing.
-They are installed between stationary surfaces and rely on external clamping force, such as bolts or clamps, to generate sealing pressure.
-Common examples include flange gaskets, cover gaskets, and casing gaskets.
+Gaskets provide static vs dynamic sealing solutions where the mating surfaces do not move relative to each other.
+They rely on external clamping force, such as bolts, to generate sealing pressure.
+Common examples include flange gaskets and casing gaskets.

 3.2 Seals